Killers (2014 film)

-Killers (キラーズ, "Kirazu") is a 2014 action horror film directed by Indonesian directing duo The Mo Brothers.
+Killers (キラーズ, "Kirazu") is a 2014 neo-noir action horror film directed by Indonesian directing duo The Mo Brothers.
 A co-production between Japan and Indonesia, the screenplay was written by Takuji Ushiyama and The Mo Brothers' Timo Tjahjanto with Kazuki Kitamura and Oka Antara in the starring roles.
 The film won two out of its three nominations at the 34th Citra Awards, for Best Original Score and Best Sound.

 Synopsis

 Nomura Shuhei (Kazuki Kitamura) is a young Japanese executive in Tokyo who is charismatic and well-liked but has a darker side.
 He killed several people and documented his violent crimes online.
 In addition, he uploaded the video of the murder to the Internet for all to see for his satisfaction.

 Meanwhile, in Jakarta, Bayu Aditya (Oka Antara), an ambitious journalist from Indonesia.
 He suffers from his obsession with uncovering the case of a politician named Dharma (Ray Sahetapy).
 This caused the breakup of his relationship with his wife Dina (Luna Maya), and his career fell apart.

 When his life is filled with problems, Bayu watches one of Nomura's videos and finds another side to his personality.
 Bayu then feels inspired to become a serial killer.
 He starts to shape his character and kills as a rogue vigilante in the name of justice.
 Bayu uploads videos of his murdering spree to the Internet for the world to see.

 Unexpectedly, Bayu's video received a response like that of Nomura.
 They both connect via the Internet, and their bond becomes more complicated.
 A psychotic game of cat and mouse ensues as the two men battle for notoriety.
 Soon it becomes clear that it is only a matter of time until the two killers square off face to face.